linearmouse/linearmouse/Documentation/Configuration.md

 }
 ```

+In this example, the back button is bound to open Launchpad.

 '"button": 3' denotes the fourth button, which is typically the back button.

 The following table lists all the buttons: